skarlekar/fargate-patterns/README.md

 > storing the access keys in a config file on the container instance.

 #### Register the Task Defintion
-Register the bean counter task definition in ECS and verify it has been created in the Task Definition section of ECS.
+Register the tom-thumb task definition in ECS and verify it has been created in the Task Definition section of ECS.

     $ ./register-tom-thumb-task.sh